everydayrain/christopherbauer.org/_posts/2024-12-12-pv-dacl-mods.md

 ## Moving Forward
-If successful, from there your options should open up a bit to lateral movement, or obtaining hashes among other possibilities.
+If successful, from there your options